Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Background

-\red{To make the SK activity as robust as possible against navigation and control actuation errors, SK maneuvers typically execute near apolune.
-Let the \textit{maneuver true anomaly} $\theta_{\rm man}$ denote the osculating true anomaly where the SK maneuver is scheduled to occur.} In accordance with operational plans for the Gateway~\cite{Davis2022}, \red{we use $\theta_{\rm man} = 200^{\circ}$.} We also choose to target the baseline at an apolune $N$ revolutions \red{downstream} to minimize the targeting sensitivity.
-In summary, the controller proposed in this work aims to design an SK maneuver at $\theta_{\rm man}$ \red{such that the steered state lies in the vicinity of the baseline at the $N^{\mathrm{th}}$ apolune into the future,} i.e., approximately $N$ revolutions later.
+\review{As noted in the literature on NRHO~\cite{ZimovanSpreen2022}, the dynamics are most sensitive around \textit{perilune} where $\theta = 0^{\circ}$ and the spacecraft is closest to the Moon, and least sensitive around \textit{apolune} where $\theta = 180^{\circ}$ and the spacecraft is farthest from the Moon.
+To make the SK activity as robust as possible against navigation and control actuation errors, SK maneuvers typically execute near apolune.
+Let the \textit{maneuver true anomaly} $\theta_{\rm man}$ denote the true anomaly at which the SK maneuver is scheduled to occur.
+In accordance with operational plans for the Gateway~\cite{Davis2022}, we use $\theta_{\rm man} = 200^{\circ}$.}